 Public sector organizations may not have the same opportunities as private companies to participate in market-based mandatory or voluntary GHG trading programs.
 Regulations often limit the ability of public sector organizations to keep revenue that may be generated from the sale of GHG credits.
-Taxpayers and legislators may also be hesitant to allow government budgets to be used to purchase offsets, for which guidelines and regulations are only beginning to emerge.
+Taxpayers and legislators may also be hesitant to allow government budgets to be used to purchase offsets, which are relatively nascent and lightly regulated.
 Indeed, government agencies are often specifically excluded from participating in various GHG market activities (e.g. the California cap and trade program which is currently being developed).
 Specific legislation may be required to allow for public sector organizations to buy or sell offsets, as was the case when the U.S. House of Representatives purchased carbon offsets through the Chicago Climate Exchange for the Greening the Capitol Initiative.

-$^2$ This problem with the temporary nature of GHG reductions is sometimes referred to as the "permanence" issue.
+&lt;sup>2 This problem with the temporary nature of GHG reductions is sometimes referred to as the "permanence" issue.

-Trading GHG Emissions Reductions: Selling and buying at the federal level
+Trading GHG Emissions Reductions: Selling and buying

-Public sector managers are faced with a scarcity of funds available to implement efforts to reduce GHG emissions, and are more and more frequently looking towards the market place and business sector for innovative funding approaches.
+Public sector managers are faced with a scarcity of funds available to implement efforts to reduce GHG emissions.
+Faced with this reality, public sector managers are more and more frequently looking toward the market place and business sector for innovative funding approaches.
 The NASA-Johnson Space Center (NASA-JSC) has capitalized on the market for NOx emission reduction credits to generate credits with a market value of \$7-million (39 credits, each credit worth \$180,000).
 These credits are linked to NASA-JSC's air pollution control permits.
 But to reap the benefits and make use of similar opportunities related to reducing their GHG emissions, clear authority must be granted to government managers.